-Amber Sheikh is the chief impact officer and owner at Sheikh/Impact (formerly Thurlow/Associates), where she and her incredible team work to raise the capacity of organizations solving the toughest issues facing California communities, focusing on fundraising, external relations, and organizational development.
+Amber Sheikh is the chief impact officer and owner at Sheikh/Impact (formerly Thurlow/Associates), where she and her incredible team work to raise the capacity of organizations solving the toughest issues facing California communities — focusing on fundraising, external relations and organizational development.
 Amber’s specific areas of expertise include capital campaigns, individual fundraising, constituent/donor relations, strategic planning and executive/board development.
 A proud native Angeleno and first generation American, Amber is motivated by helping nonprofit organizations maximize their positive impact on our communities.

-Before forming Sheikh/Impact, Amber was the Managing Senior Associate at Thurlow/Associates, where she provided strategic counsel and assistance to nonprofit clients working in health, human services, social justice, and other fields.
-Prior to her nine year tenure at Thurlow/Associates, Amber managed individual donor portfolios, foundation and government relations for Marymount California University.
+Before forming Sheikh/Impact, Amber was the Managing Senior Associate at Thurlow/Associates, where she provided strategic counsel and assistance to nonprofit clients working in health, human services, social justice and other fields.
+Prior to her nine-year tenure at Thurlow/Associates, Amber managed individual donor portfolios, as well as foundation and government relations, for Marymount California University.
 She also served on the fund development teams of two prominent homeless service agencies — Downtown Women’s Center and Children Today.

 Outside of her professional life, Amber is a very active community advocate.
-In June 2019, Amber was appointed to the Harbor Area Planning Commission by Mayor Eric Garcetti, as well as serving on the Mayor’s Harbor-area Homelessness Organizing Committee.
-She also helped form and continues to coordinate the Council District 15 Working Group on Homelessness.
-Amber serves as a board member of Social Venture Partners LA and the Los Angeles County Bicycle Coalition.
-And, she sits on the advisory council of Maternal Mental Health Now and the Assistance League of San Pedro/South Bay.
+In June 2019, Amber was appointed to the LA City Harbor Area Planning Commission by Mayor Eric Garcetti.
+She also coordinates the Council District 15 Working Group on Homelessness.
+Amber serves as a board member of Social Justice Partners LA and on the advisory councils of Maternal Mental Health Now and the Assistance League of San Pedro/South Bay.
 She also proudly serves on the Harbor Neighborhood Relief Fund and Providence South Bay Mission and Community Health Committee, lending her expertise to support impactful grantmaking throughout South LA.

-Kelly Lynn Fitzgerald is the managing director at Sheikh/Impact, where she provides a broad spectrum of counsel and assistance to clients in areas including, but not limited to, publications, institutional fundraising, major donor relations, and public grant solicitation.
+Kelly Lynn Fitzgerald is a principal at Sheikh/Impact, where she provides a broad spectrum of counsel and assistance to clients — in areas including but not limited to publications, institutional fundraising, major donor relations and public grant solicitation.

-Jessica Beckerman is a senior associate at Sheikh/Impact, where she provides support to clients in areas including but not limited to strategic planning, grant solicitation, prospect research, communications and marketing.
+Jessica Beckerman is a managing director at Sheikh/Impact, where she provides support to clients in areas including but not limited to strategic planning, grant solicitation, prospect research, communications and marketing.

 Jessica was an associate at Thurlow/Associates for four years, where she provided fund development counsel and leveraged her expertise in communications and publications.
 Before joining Thurlow/Associates, Jessica worked for Children’s Tumor Foundation, which raises funds for neurofibromatosis research.
 During her time there, she managed the NF Walk program, significantly increasing participation and visibility, and more than tripling annual funding.
 Prior to that, she worked in editorial at the publishing house Simon & Schuster in New York, working with numerous renowned authors to craft and polish written materials for impact.